Collada plugin for After Effects

 TODO

-• test normals in UE4 - not needed in Godot, only 2 uvs allowed so no lighting?
+• Godot, only 2 uvs allowed so no lighting?

 Cloth Conversion utility can be used to export a cloth animation as a vertex color animation.